Pylons-tech/pylons_dart_sdk/README.md

 **Permissions**
 Android and iOS must declare link permissions in a configuration file.

-Feel free to examine tha example app in the example directory for Deep Links (Android) and Custom URL schemes (iOS).
+Feel free to examine the example app in the example directory for Deep Links (Android) and Custom URL schemes (iOS).

 The following steps are platform-specific: